Author Patricia Sands Has a Fatal Attraction to Provence

 How would you rate your French Language skills?

 My French is between bilingual (almost) and struggling but learning depending on the circumstances.
-I take French lessons once a week and can read and understand well as long as the speaker slows down.
+I take French lessons once a week and read and understand well as long as the speaker slows down.
 Usually, I can make myself understood in French.

 How important do you feel it is to have a decent level of French comprehension and speaking skills in Provence?

 For the most part, one can get by with basic skills.
 However, as a courtesy and to truly experience life in Provence, I feel everyone should strive to speak the language.
-The most critical aspect of communication in France, in my opinion, is to remember your manners and be courteous at all time.
+The most critical aspect of communication in France, in my opinion, is to remember your manners and be courteous at all times.